MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-proactive-message.md

 #### Define a class for job data

 The `JobLog` class tracks job data, indexed by job number (the time-stamp).
 The `JobLog` class tracks all the outstanding jobs.
-Each job is identified by a unique key. `Job data` describes the state of a job and is defined as an inner class of a dictionary.
+Each job is identified by a unique key. `JobData` describes the state of a job and is defined as an inner class of a dictionary.

 ```csharp
 public class JobLog : Dictionary<long, JobLog.JobData>